timklapdor/csulx/_strategies/Photographs-and-Images.md

 * **Copyright** – Ensuring that you either own the image or have permission to use it is important, as it correctly attributing the image to the owner/copyright holder.
 There are many free ‘stock photo’ providers out there, but where possible, an authentic photo featuring either yourself or (e.g.) past students or real world settings have a better impact than stock images.
 Ideally, photos should be stored in DOMS, the official CSU digital records repository
 * **Context** – Photos will be more useful if they somehow build interest in the content matter.
 This might include you the academic demonstrating application of the content matter in the real world; it may be a photo of a future job site or simply be an interesting and related background image.
 * **Use throughout the site** – Photos do not need to only reside on the ‘front page’ of a interact2 site.
 There is opportunity to use photos in areas such as Adobe Connect meetings as an icebreaker.
 * **Multimedia** - There are a number of tools available which allow features such as carousels which can display photos in an attractive way.
 These need to be tested on a case by case basis.
-Another interesting alternative is the ability to use instagram as a source of photos which (depending on permission levels) can be embedded into a html editor, including the text editor in interact2.
+Another interesting alternative is the ability to use Instagramas a source of photos which (depending on permission levels) can be embedded into a html editor, including the text editor in interact2.

 ### Tools